 One World Universe Inc. is Pleased to Announce That OWUV Has Reached a Business Agreement With an International Technology Company

-/EIN News/ -- HUNTINGTON BEACH, CA, Sept.
-23, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire -- One World Universe Inc. (OTC: OWUV), a publicly traded company that invests in sports related businesses, distressed assets, business opportunities within emerging industries such as the Metaverse, and providing humanitarian efforts in over 185 countries, is pleased to announce that OWUV has reached an agreement with an international technology company.
+HUNTINGTON BEACH, CA, Sept.
+23, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire -- One World Universe Inc. OWUV, a publicly traded company that invests in sports related businesses, distressed assets, business opportunities within emerging industries such as the Metaverse, and providing humanitarian efforts in over 185 countries, is pleased to announce that OWUV has reached an agreement with an international technology company.

 OWUV has reached an agreement with an international company that creates and licenses trading automation strategies.
 The company is currently reflecting monthly profits of $5.9 million with a $208 million corporate valuation.
 The company has six $15 million contracts in place with an additional eight contracts anticipated to be executed by the end of the year.
 This company is already selling in three countries.